COMPENSATION, PEOPLE and CULTURE COMMITTEE

 3.1 In the event of a tie vote on any issue, the Chairperson’s vote shall decide the issue.
 The Committee shall meet in person or telephonically pursuant to a pre-determined schedule at a time and place determined by the Committee Chairperson, with further meetings to occur when deemed necessary or desirable by the Committee or its Chairperson.
 In lieu of a meeting, the Committee may also act by unanimous written consent resolution.

-3.4 The Committee is accountable to the Board, shall maintain records of its meetings and actions, and the Chairperson or his or her designee shall report Committee actions to the Board with such recommendations as the Committee deems appropriate and report on activities at such other times as requested by the Board.
+3.3 The Committee shall be accountable to the Board, shall maintain records of its meetings and actions, and the Chairperson or his or her designee shall report Committee actions to the Board with such recommendations as the Committee deems appropriate and report on activities at such other times as requested by the Board.

 4. DUTIES and RESPONSIBILITIES